khairnarharshita/Hostel-Management-System/README.md

-# Hostel-Managment-System
+# Hostel-Management-System
 A system created for effective simulation of hostel management.

-The system provides functinality :
+The system provides functionality :

 1)Admission